davatorium/rofi/doc/Notes/Theme/Transparency/theme3-transparency.markdown

 This tries to emulate a transparent window by taking a screenshot of the window before showing and then drawing everything on top of this.
-While this is not an idea solution (it won't update if something changes in the background) it is often a very usable facsimile.
+While this is not an ideal solution (it won't update if something changes in the background) it is often a very usable facsimile.

 ![rofi fake](rofi-fake.png)